qwolilowp/Z_TENNOT_IU/README.md

 # Z_TENNOT_IU

-The first version of the interface is inspired by harmonic table note layout, Tonnetz, Browser GUI, WebMIDI interface and sequencing.
+The first version of the interface is inspired by harmonic table note layout, Euler-Tonnetz, Browser GUI, WebMIDI interface and sequencing.
 You can use up to five fingers to play notes on the interval grid.
 Theoretically you can use as much fingers as your touch-hardware supports, but the internal polyphonic mapping is limited to five fingers.
 Additional there is a sequencer that let you loop your input and modifies it in terms of time.

 Visit